Bille374/Blockchain_to_digitize_banking_system/README.md

 ### Step1:
 Create class Record(sender, receiver, amount),
-Create another class Block hashing function inherit class Record, lastly chain class clalled Pychain: put class Block into List and set hashing difficulty to  4 zeros by keep incrementing the nonce witch miners is looking for nonce and calculated hash that eplaines proof of work mechanism.
+Create another class Block hashing function inherit class Record, lastly chain class called Pychain: put class Block into List and set hashing difficulty to  4 zeros by keep incrementing the nonce which miners is looking for nonce and calculated hash that eplaines proof of work mechanism.